-The PushTASEP possesses a solvable $q$-deformation called $q$-PushTASEP, introduced in \cite{BorodinPetrov2013NN, MatveevPetrov2015}.
-This model is of particular interests as it interpolates between various notable models in the KPZ class including the Log-Gamma polymer model and the KPZ equation \cite{MatveevPetrov2015,BoCoFeVe2015}.
-Employing randomized versions of the RSK correspondence or of the Yang-Baxter equation one can relate the $q$-PushTASEP with the marginal $\mu_1$ of the $q$-Whittaker measure \eqref{1-3} in the same way as in \eqref{1-16} \cite{MatveevPetrov2015,BufetovMucciconiPetrov2019,MucciconiPetrov2020qWprocess}.
+The PushTASEP possesses a solvable $q$-deformation called $q$-PushTASEP, introduced in \mbox{\cite{BorodinPetrov2013NN, MatveevPetrov2015}}.
+This model is of particular interests as it interpolates between various notable models in the KPZ class including the log-gamma polymer model and the KPZ equation \cite{BoCoFeVe2015,MatveevPetrov2015}.
+Employing randomized versions of the RSK correspondence or of the Yang--Baxter equation one can relate the $q$-PushTASEP with the marginal $\mu_1$ of the $q$-Whittaker measure~\eqref{1-3} in the same way as in~\eqref{1-16} \cite{BufetovMucciconiPetrov2019,MatveevPetrov2015,MucciconiPetrov2020qWprocess}.
 Unlike in the $q=0$ case, such matching, although useful, does not lead immediately to explicit solutions of the model and in order to extract manageable formulas to study the $q$-PushTASEP additional considerations are needed.
-This is because, up to now, relations between the $q$-Whittaker measure and DPP had remained hidden.
-Nevertheless, through the use of Macdonald difference operators, Markov duality, Bethe Ansatz or elliptic determinants \cite{BorodinCorwin2014Mac,bcs2014,ImamuraSasamoto2019qTASEPtheta}, Fredholm determinant formulas describing interesting expectations of marginals of the $q$-Whittaker measure had been found.
-In general, following such approaches, one arrives at the following result
+This is because, up to now, relations between the $q$-Whittaker measure and DPP had not sufficiently well understood.
+A~relevant result in this direction is a matching discovered by Borodin in~\cite{Borodin2018momentmatch} between certain multiplicative expectations of the Macdonald measure and Schur measure; we are going to comment on this in Section~\ref{sec:comparison}.
+Nevertheless, through the use of Macdonald difference operators, Markov duality, Bethe ansatz or elliptic determinants \cite{BorodinCorwin2014Mac,bcs2014,ImamuraSasamoto2019qTASEPtheta}, Fredholm determinant formulas describing interesting expectations of marginals of the $q$-Whittaker measure had been found.
+In general, following such approaches, one arrives at the following result:

 where $\mu_1$ is a marginal of the $q$-Whittaker measure, $\zeta$ is a parameter and $K$ is some kernel.